 The ogg vorbis files available here have been made using an encoder released in March 2001.
 This encoder probably provides inferior sound quality to the latest codec, but does provide compatability both with very old and new decoders.
 If you have any trouble playing an ogg file, please ensure your player/ plugin/ library is a release of April 2001 or later.

 Video FormatWe distribute our video files encoded with the Theora video codec, encapsulated in an ogg transport layer.
 Both our video and audio files therefore share the .ogg file extension.

 The Theora video codec has been designed as a free video codec unencumbered by patent licensing restrictions.
-The technical brilliance and superb compression rates of the Theora codec should not be allowed to overshadow it's most important asset: It is free!
+The technical brilliance and superb compression rates of the Theora codec should not be allowed to overshadow it's most important asset: it respects users' freedom!
 Many recent GNU/Linux distributions already provide support for playing theora video.
-Visit Theora for more information or to download players and codecs
+Visit Theora for more information or to download players and codecs.

 We use WebM instead of Theora for some videos; WebM is another more recent format, also unencumbered by known softare patents.